 Caring Cervical Realignment Therapy

 Caring Cervical Realignment Therapy (CCRT) was developed by Ross Hauser, M.D. after decades of treating patients with neck disorders, including cervical instability and degenerative disc disease, to provide long-term solutions to symptoms such as headaches, neck pain, dizziness, vertigo, lightheadedness, imbalance and a host of other symptoms attributed to neck injuries.
 CCRT combines individualized protocols to objectively document spinal instability, strengthen weakened ligament tissue that connect vertebrae, and re-establish normal biomechanics and encourage restoration of lordosis.
-CCRT is the ideal program for patients who want lasting pain relief and symptom resolution in order to discontinue pain medication and other treatments that only focus on short-term relief, as well as those looking to avoid spinal surgery or who have already failed surgery.
+CCRT can be a beneficial treatment in providing long-term pain relief and symptom resolution in patients looking to avoid spinal surgery or who have already failed surgery.

 - Restoration of long-term spinal stability